My Main Page with Links to My Other

 pay for $100 lunches.
 It takes a nation to support 50-year-old government

-difference between vouchers and tax credits is rhetorical.
-Few people object to
+difference between vouchers and tax credits, the authors point out, is rhetorical.
+Few object to

-a billionaire receiving a housing tax credit—me not included—but many would be
+a billionaire receiving a housing tax credit, but many would be

-outraged if she received a housing voucher, though they are the same thing.
+outraged if she received a housing voucher, though both are the same.

 Eliminate the current housing subsidies, they write, and replace them with a 30